 In an old tree which has lived many centuries, like the ones from which the lumber was cut to produce our bungalows, most of the trunk is dead.
 This wood, on the inside of the tree, is called heart wood.
 It has ceased transporting nourishment for the tree, & has become a repository for various chemical compounds.
 The heartwood is often much darker in color than the sapwood.
 The heartwood gives the tree support, but in some species, as the tree grows, it rots away leaving a hollow, living tree.

-Heartwood tends to be more durable than sapwood & less subject to attack by certain insects & by stain & mold-producing fungi.
-This wood at the center of the tree, is usually more highly colored & therefore considered more ornamental & is more highly prized for historic bungalow wood floors, than the white sapwood.
+Heartwood tends to be more durable than sapwood.
+It is less subject to attack by certain insects & by stain & mold-producing fungi.
+This wood at the center of the tree, is usually more highly colored & therefore considered more ornamental.
+It is more highly prized for historic bungalow wood floors, than the white sapwood.
 Heartwood is also less permeable to liquid, containing more resin than the sapwood.

-HISTORIC BUNGALOW WOOD FLOORS 101- Anatomy of a Tree
+HISTORIC BUNGALOW WOOD FLOORS 101- Honoring the Miracle of the Forest

-The people who logged our wood from the forest are long gone, but I here’s a shout-out to their efforts in ensuring cozy little bungalows for Americans to live in for the next 100+ years.
+The intrepid men who logged our wood from the forest are long gone, but here’s a shout-out to their efforts in ensuring that we have our cozy little bungalows to live in for the next 100+ years.
 There’s a very cool group who graciously allowed me to use their photo.
 Click on over to read the fascinating history of logging here.

-I want you to remember the miracle of the forest.
+I ask you to remember the miracle of the forest.
 Honor those men & those trees by preserving your floors.

 STAY IN THE BUNGALOW KNOW!!!